Cathcart Wason: New Zealand political career

 Wason did not stand again until the 1893 general election, when he ran unsuccessfully in the Ashburton electorate.
 He was elected as MP for Selwyn in the 1896 election on 21 December.
 That parliamentary term finished on 15 November 1899 and that is when Wason retired from politics in New Zealand.

 Politics ran in the Wason family.
 His father Rigby was an MP for Ipswich (1831–37) before Cathcart was born, and his brother Eugene represented two UK constituencies (South Ayrshire and Clackmannanshire and Kinross-shire) at various times between 1885 and 1918.

 Travel

 Wason travelled overseas on several occasions, marrying Alice Seymour Bell, in Sydney, Australia, on 18 June 1873.
-In 1886 was he elected a fellow of the Royal Geographical Society in London, and in 1887 he followed his father and brother and was called to the Bar at the Middle Temple, but did not practise.
+In 1886, he was elected a fellow of the Royal Geographical Society in London, and in 1887 he followed his father and brother and was called to the Bar at the Middle Temple, but did not practise.

 Return to Scotland

 Wason sold his New Zealand estate in 1900 and returned to Scotland, where he was elected as Liberal Unionist MP for Orkney and Shetland in the 1900 general election, and bought a house in London and a property in Ayrshire not far from the original Corwar.
 He resigned his seat on 7 October 1902 and successfully stood for re-election in the 1902 by-election as an Independent Liberal.
 He was re-elected as a member of the Liberal Party in the subsequent general elections in 1906, January 1910, December 1910 and 1918.
 He continued to sit as MP for Orkney and Shetland until his death.

 His brother Eugene was chairman of the Scottish Liberal MPs from 1908 to 1918.

 Cathcart Wason lived at Grosvenor Road when in London.
 He was a member of the Viking Club.
 He died in London on 19 April 1921 aged 72, survived by his wife.
 He is believed to have had no children.